Ukraine: IOM Hotlines and Support in Austria

 - Information leaflet by NGO LEFÖ about dangers of exploitation and trafficking for displaced persons (English, Ukrainian)

-- Public Transportation: Ukrainian refugees may use public transportation in Austria free of charge.
+- Public Transportation: Ukrainian refugees may use public transportation in Vienna free of charge.
 You will need to show your Ukrainian passport or ID.

 Some more information for Vienna: